vibhubithar/pi-por-tel/README.md

 - Follow every step at :  https://ozzmaker.com/berrygps-setup-guide-raspberry-pi/
 - while you are in the raspi-config also
-  - enable SSH
+  - Enable SSH
+  - Enable I2C in the interface
-  - change the power LED to blink on disk activity, crude but handy to see that the sensor data logs are being written
+  - Change the power LED to blink on disk activity, crude but handy to see that the sensor data logs are being written

 ### Install influxdb ver 1.8.5 (Raspberry pi)
 ```bash